-The Brooklyn Hospital Center
+Brooklyn Hospital Center

-In devising a solution, Ecosystem not only considered equipment issues but also looked at the entire water and distribution system.
-Ultimately, a new location for the equipment was chosen that improved the efficiency of chilled water production.
-The improved chiller system integrated two forms of technology— a 200-ton absorption chiller powered by steam and a 1000-ton dual compressor electric chiller with variable frequency drives —offering redundancy not only in terms of equipment but also in energy source.
+In devising a comprehensive solution, Ecosystem not only considered equipment issues but also looked at the entire water and distribution system.
+After many rounds of brainstorming, Ecosystem’s integrated design and construction team decided to relocate the chiller plant from the basement to the roof of the hospital, resulting in improved efficiency of chilled water production and easier maintenance.
+The improved chiller system integrated two technologies — a 200-ton absorption chiller powered by steam and a 1000-ton dual compressor electric chiller with variable frequency drives — providing redundancy not only in equipment but also in energy source.

 Customized Performance Measures

-- Optimization of the chilled water network
+- Chilled water network optimization

 ‘‘Max (the Construction Manager) took the project on as though he worked for the hospital himself.’’

 – Paul Y. Wong, Vice President of Facilities Management